thomd/mad-pages/fd.md

-    -t TYPE                                     # f: file, d: directory, l: symlink, x: executable, e: empty -e EXT                                      # search for file extensions -H, --hidden                                # search also in hidden files -I, -no-ignore                              # search also in ignored files -L, --follow                                # symbolic links are also traversed
+    -t TYPE                                     # f: file, d: directory, l: symlink, x: executable, e: empty -e EXT                                      # search for file extensions -p                                          # search within the entire pathname, not just the filename -s                                          # force case-sensitivity (default: ignore case unless an uppercase letter is in the pattern)
+    -H, --hidden                                # search also in hidden files -I, -no-ignore                              # search also in ignored files -L, --follow                                # symbolic links are also traversed